Littleton Low Back Pain Relief

 • Pain that worsens with specific movements: Certain actions, like bending forward, backward, or to the side, can aggravate low back pain.

-What are the Back Pain Treatment Options?
+What are Back Pain Treatment Options?

 Treatment options for back pain vary depending on the cause and severity of the pain.
 Here are some suggestions to manage mild or acute back pain at home: